 While these qualities are not strictly limited to those sephiroth, there are certain idiosyncrasies we need to learn.
-And that is something you can only know through experience.
+That is something you can only know through experience.
 These stations are places in which one can stay or which one can leave, one can transcend.
 The goal is never to stay in one place, never to go down, to fall, but to ascend these higher and higher degrees of knowledge.

 So we are not allowed to stay stationary, unless that is what our divinity wants.
 There are some practitioners who get stuck because of certain defects they are working on, or do not understand.
 Other times the Being keeps us at a certain degree because we need to learn something more, to be firmly established in certain virtues, and the understanding of certain actions, but the goal is never to stay in one place, but to always ascend, to go up, to ascend this Tree of Life.

 This map is very intricate.
 It is very dense.
 There are many relationships associated with each sphere.
 There are many names of divinity, many aspects of the soul and the Being that are diagrammed here.
 It is a lifetime of study, to really traverse this map of consciousness from experience.
-These stations are known as maqamat in Arabic.
+These stations are known as مقامات maqamat in Arabic.
 These are initiations, degrees, levels of development.
-And I will quote for you a very famous Persian text which I mentioned by Abdullah Ansari of Herat, The Stations of the Sufi Path, and I will explain a few points about this teaching of the Tree of Life and how it can aid our meditation.
+I will quote for you a very famous Persian text which I mentioned by Abdullah Ansari of Herat, The Stations of the Sufi Path, and I will explain a few points about this teaching of the Tree of Life and how it can aid our meditation.

 It has been confirmed that Khidr, peace be with him, said: ‘There are one thousand stations (maqām) between the servant of God and his Lord (mawlā). ―Abdullah Ansari of Herat, Stations of the Sufi Path